jjjooeyyy/Calculator/README.md

 - Adjust the color theme based on their preference
 - **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

+### Special Features

+- You can change the themes of the calculator
+- You cannot del the number after pressed "=", You can only reset the display or do another caluculation with the answer.
+- If you click operators without a number, you will return NaN

 ### Screenshot

 ![](/images/Screenshot%202022-09-06%20at%2001.03.32.png)